 Not exactly, no. The new Saleae products are logic analyzers with analog data logging, not mixed signal oscilloscopes.

-The Analog inputs on the new Saleae products are lower bandwidth than oscilloscopes, they do not have variable gain and shift inputs, meaning that the input voltage range is fixed, and they do not support analog triggering or real time view.
+The analog inputs on the new Saleae products are lower bandwidth than oscilloscopes.
+They do not have variable gain and shift inputs, which means the input voltage range is fixed and they do not support analog triggering or real-time view.

 Logic is not a good fit for the following applications:

 high-bandwidth analog signals

 small voltages at high resolution (such as less than 100mVpp)